snikket-im/snikket-sdk/doc/OMEMO.md

 - No API to determine cryptographic identity of message sender
 - Persistence: only IndexedDB backend is currently implemented
 - Encryption status reported by the API can be forged by sender
-- Consumed prekeys are not removed and replaced
 - Outgoing messages are not encrypted to the sending account's other devices
 - No support for group chats